 Open a SoFi Checking and Savings Account and start earning up to 4.50% APY on your cash!

 What to Do When Someone Has Your Account Number

 As careful as you try to be, stuff happens.
-What’s next if someone gets a hold of your bank account number?
+What if someone gets a hold of your bank account number?
 What if you see signs that they are using it for fraudulent transactions?
-Knowing what to do can help mitigate a bad situation.
+Knowing what to do in the case of real identify theft can help mitigate a bad situation.
 Have a strategy in place, just in case.
 Here’s some advice.

 Contact Relevant Agencies

 If you have the misfortune of being victimized, contact your bank the minute you realize it.
 Whether your checkbook was stolen or there’s been a data breach at a retailer who has that info stored, understand that the clock is ticking.
 You need to notify your bank within 60 days of your statement to avoid paying for unauthorized ACH transactions.
 The bank’s fraud department will be your new best friend as they will work diligently to help you get unauthorized charges reversed.

 The bank is just your first call.
 Report the fraud to the fraud department of all three credit reporting agencies, Equifax , Experian , and TransUnion .
 File a report with your local police department, and the Federal Trade Commission’s department that deals with identity theft.